matheusd/lightning-onion/README.md

 # lightning-onion
-This repository houses an implementation of the [Lightning Network's](lightning.network) onion routing protocol.
+This repository houses an implementation of the [Lightning Network's](lightning.network) onion routing protocol, adapted to the [Decred](https://decred.org) network.
 The Lightning Network uses onion routing to securely, and privately route HTLC's (Hash-Time-Locked-Contracts, basically a conditional payment) within the network.
 (A full specification of the protocol can be found amongst the lighting-rfc repository, specifically within [BOLT#04](https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md).

 The Lightning Network is composed of a series of "payment channels" which are